sagdigital/coding-assignment-backend/readme.md

 ## Your Todos

-  - Make sure all unit tests pass
+  - Make sure all unit tests pass.
-  - Create the missing implementation for the BankAccount class methods and update the unit tests in order to achieve 100% coverage
+  - Create the missing implementation for the BankAccount class methods and update the unit tests in order to achieve 100% coverage.
   - Check the whole repo - Some mistakes might have crept in so be very careful!

 ## How to hand in your submission